DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 ---
 ### Redux Problems
 * Configuring a Redux store is too complicated
-* I have to add a lot of packages to get Redux to do anything useful
+* I have to add a lot of packages to get Redux to do anything usefull
-* Redux requires too much boilerplate code
+* Redux requires too much bolierplates code

 ### What is Redux Toolkit ?
 * Redux toolkit is complete rewrite of the standard Redux Library.